Estimate Costs & Aid

 - This is not necessarily the actual amount you will pay the institution.

-- The estimated cost is made up of both direct and indirect costs.
+- The estimated cost is made up of both billable (direct) and non billable (indirect) costs.

 - Students are encouraged to develop their own budget based on the provided estimates.

 - Estimated cost of attendance is usually based on anticipated full-time enrollment in courses eligible for federal aid (with the exception of a few graduate programs that traditionally have half-time enrollment).
 Should a student not enroll full-time, their cost of attendance and financial aid may be adjusted accordingly to reflect their cost and aid eligibility based on their actual enrollment.

 What May Be Included in the Estimated Cost of Attendance?

-The estimated cost of attendance includes direct costs (costs the student would need to pay WVU) and indirect costs (other costs a student may have while pursuing their education that are not charged by the institution).
+The estimated cost of attendance includes billable (direct) costs (costs the student would need to pay WVU) and non billable (indirect) costs (other costs a student may have while pursuing their education that are not charged by the institution).